DonovanAndrews300/Photography_Site_Kareem/content/sections/1-Services.en.md

   {
     iconName: "MusicIcon",
     header: "Music Production",
     content: "With production i offer not only high quality recording but all editing and HD mastering.
-I've produced for many of Philadelphia and Ny's emerging new artists."
+I've produced for many of Philadelphia and NY's emerging new artists."
   }
 ]
 ---